brucemack/brucemack.github.io/research/IBM SMS Cards/card-cd.md

 * High is -0.1V to -0.4V.
 * Low is -5.86V to -12.48V.

+E is low when A and B and K are high.

 ![IBM Schematic](cd-schem-0.jpg)

-Modern representation of the first circuit to provide better intuition:
+Here's a modern representation of the first circuit to provide better intuition:

 ![Modern Schematic](cd-schem-1.jpg)